bmsohwinc/my-cp/notes.md

         - Sometimes, stack with a last pointer will be helpful
             - for post order, visit left continuously; Once null, push the node only if right doesn't exist or is already visited
     - check: link5
+6. Stack optimizations
+    - Making `getMin()` run in O(1) time is a specific question in stacks
+    - Maintaining a separate `minEl` and modifying the inserted elements in stack is the trick
+        - But I don't like the trick.
+Seems *good-ish* for system level optimization, but not elegant for business level problems

 ## Problem links
 - link1: